newlandsvalley/purescript-school-of-music/README.md

 To Do
 -----

+*  Add the dynamic markings to the DSL - Accent, Crescendo, Diminuendo, StdLoudness
-*  Add the phrase control mechanisms to the DSL
+*  Add the Ritardando and Accelerando tempo markings to the DSL
+*  Add Staccato, Legato and Slurred articulations to the DSL
 *  Load and save scores
 *  Don't translate to MEvent until 'play' is first pressed
 *  Add option to re-select the loaded soundfonts
 *  Add quickcheck style tests to the PSoM library

-(The Custom and KeySig controls have not been implemented as these are also unimplemented in HSoM.)
+The following control mechanisms are unimplemented because they also have not been implemented in HSoM:

+*  Custom
+*  KeySig
+*  Ornamentation
+*  Articulation other than Staccato, Legato and Slurred